State Rep. John L. Bartlett

 He is a graduate of Arsenal Technical High School and Martin University.
 He also attended Ivy Tech.

-He is the parliamentarian of the Indiana Black Legislative Caucus and currently serves on the following Indiana House standing committees: Employment, Labor and Pensions; Government and Regulatory Reform; and the Statutory Committee on Interstate and International Cooperation.
+He is the parliamentarian of the Indiana Black Legislative Caucus and currently serves on the following Indiana House standing committees: Agriculture and Rural Development; Employment, Labor and Pensions; and Government and Regulatory Reform.

 Bartlett is an advisory board member of the Indiana Military Veterans Hall of Fame and established the annual Indiana Military Veterans Legislative Day that is held at the Statehouse each January.